Kissing Spines

 - Recovery is possible, but requires time and commitment.

 The presence of kissing spines is not necessarily cause for concern, but it can be a predisposing factor for back pain.
-Thoroughbreds and performance horses are the most commonly diagnosed cases.
-Kissing spines are likely acquired.
-They can be the result of a variety of factors, including poor saddle fit and improper training that allows the horse to carry itself with its head up, back hollow, and not engaging the muscles in its core.
+Kissing spines are likely acquired and can be the result of a variety of factors, including poor saddle fit and improper training that allows the horse to carry itself with its head up, back hollow, and not engaging the muscles in its core.
+American Quarter Horses, Warmbloods, and Thoroughbreds may be particularly susceptible to developing kissing spines.
 Genetic factors are possible, but none have been identified to date.

 What are the clinical signs of kissing spines?